-Meldreth Primary School will continue to inform Children's Social Care if a child with a Social Worker does not attend school.
+Meldreth Primary School will continue to inform Children's Social Care if a child with a Social Worker does not attend school either in person or remotely.

 Designated Safeguarding Lead Arrangements

 Meldreth Primary School has a Designated Safeguarding Lead (DSL) and a Deputy DSL.